yuxinjin-whu/D-DFFNet/README.md

 ### Training
 * Set dataset paths in data.py.
-* Download depth pretrained model and put it to /D-DFFNet/depth_pretrained/.
+* Download depth pre-trained model and put it to /D-DFFNet/depth_pretrained/.
 * Set save_path in train_single.py and train_kd.py to your saving path.
 * Training in stage 1:
 `python train_single.py`